 There is a lot of amount one spends on obtaining a college degree, although wages and salaries significantly vary with the number of years of experience.
 We can easily see the trends in job profiles how much work and salaries differs from graduate to postgraduate levels.

-Obtaining a college degree can be costly, but college graduates generally earn more money during their whole lives than those who do not finish or not attended college.
+Obtaining a college degree can be costly, but college graduates generally earn more monetary value during their whole lives than those who do not finish or not attend college education.
 The high costs of attending the college should be taken as an investment that pays off later in life.

-The higher the level of education, the higher increases in the median earnings of the individuals.
+The higher the level of college education, the higher increases in the median and value earnings of the individuals.